More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Results

-A significant main effect of models was found ($F(19.2, 3923)=19.2, p <.001$).
-Post-hoc comparisons (Figure \ref{fig:plot_combined_results}A) showed that the Ph model's CTS was significantly higher than the Se model's, which was in turn significantly higher than the Ac model's ($ps<.001$ for all pairs).
+A significant main effect of mTRF models was found ($F(2, 4208.02)=21.48, p <.001$).
+Post-hoc comparisons (Figure \ref{fig:plot_combined_results}A) revealed a hierarchy in model performance.
+The \textit{Pho} model significantly outperformed the \textit{Seg} model, which in turn demonstrated significantly higher CTS compared to the \textit{Aco} model ($ps<.001$ for all pairs).